Skip to main content

 Supply chains have always emphasized efficiency.
-“Lean and mean” operations, supported by a just-in-time delivery schedule, have been the order of the day for some time.
+Companies seeking to build more resilient operations often turn to supply chain solutions that balance lean practices with risk mitigation.
+"Lean and mean" operations, supported by a just-in-time delivery schedule, have been the order of the day for some time.

-Then the pandemic hit, and the world changed.
-With no margin for error, supply chains were quickly and widely disrupted, causing havoc in numerous industries.
+When the pandemic hit, and the world changed no margin for error existed.
+Supply chains were quickly and widely disrupted, causing havoc in numerous industries.
 One result was that companies had become increasingly scrutinized by consumers, stockholders, vendors, and even governments.

-The term “perfect storm” has been used to describe the supply shortages brought about by the pandemic.
+The term "perfect storm" has been used to describe supply chain shortages.
 With demand plummeting, companies purposely scaled back on production in the beginning.
-As the pandemic began to ease, pent-up demand led to scarce product supply and skyrocketing prices for raw materials.
 Companies have been forced in some cases to refuse orders because there is no way to fulfill them.

 Global supply chains are so highly interconnected that few risks can be eliminated.
 However, risks can be managed and mitigated.
 Having learned many lessons from the pandemic, one chief conclusion is that adopting an Environmental, Social, and Governance (ESG) strategy will have greater supply chain resilience and long-term enterprise success.

 The two essential components of beginning your ESG strategy implementation are traceability and transparency.
-Initial steps include mapping your supplier network and setting up performance metrics.
+In this blog post, we'll explore the initial steps for implementing your ESG strategy, including mapping your supplier network and setting up performance metrics.

 Document the chain of custody as a product moves throughout your value chain, ensuring the authenticity of products and regulatory compliance at every stage.
 It requires collaboration with suppliers; educating suppliers on this and a willingness to be educated by your partners will reduce risks like counterfeiting and legal troubles.